Asha20/flou/docs/src/syntax/making_connections.md

 ### Relative connections

-Having to keep track of various labels can get messy fast.
+Keeping track of multiple labels is tedious and error-prone.
 We could simplify the previous example like so:

 ```js
 grid {